legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 EDITOR=nano visudo
 ```

-In this file, we need to look for the following line and remove the `#` from the front:
+In this file, we need to look for the following line and remove the `#` from the front (don't use the variant with `NOPASSWD`, as this won't require a password and is insecure):

 ```
 %wheel ALL=(ALL:ALL) ALL